CedricS789/Segmentation-Based-Classification-of-3D-Urban-Point-Clouds/README.md

 ### 2.4 Link-Chain Segmentation

+**Goal**: Group similar super-voxels together to form complete physical objects (Segments).

-The segmentation phase clusters s-voxels into objects using a **Link-Chain** strategy.
+Individual super-voxels are too small to represent complete objects.
+Therefore, the next step involves clustering these adjacent s-voxels into coherent segments using a **Link-Chain** strategy.

 * **Linkage Criteria**: Two s-voxels $V_i$ and $V_j$ are linked if they satisfy the following thresholds: